livegnik/2way-poc-design/README.md

 ## 7. Structural impossibility

-Many behaviors are not merely disallowed, they cannot occur because no valid execution path exists.
-Authority boundaries, graph schemas, ownership edges, and ordering rules are encoded so that an operation either satisfies every prerequisite or never reaches commit.
+2WAY does not rely on policy or best effort to block dangerous behavior.
+It encodes the rules of the system so tightly that many attacks have no valid execution path.
+If the graph lacks the required edges, ownership, or ancestry, the mutation cannot even be expressed, let alone committed.

-Structural impossibility underpins:
+This structural approach covers:

-* Application isolation: proposals cannot target foreign state without explicit delegation edges.
+* **Application isolation**: proposals cannot point at foreign state unless the graph already records a delegation that allows it.
-* Access control enforcement: capabilities are graph objects that must exist before any write is considered.
+* **Access control enforcement**: capabilities are first-class graph objects that must exist before any write is considered; without them the proposal is malformed.
-* Graph mutation rules: only the owning device can author changes for its portion of the graph.
+* **Graph mutation rules**: only the owning device can author changes for its portion of the graph because no other key can form the required parent references.
-* State ordering guarantees: ancestry and deterministic ordering prevent retroactive edits or inconsistent histories.
+* **State ordering guarantees**: ancestry links and deterministic ordering ensure history remains append-only; retroactive edits simply have nowhere to land.

-Even a compromised application can only issue invalid proposals that the substrate rejects; it cannot manufacture privilege, rewrite history, or create the structural hooks it would need to cross authority boundaries.
+As a result, even a compromised application or stolen key can only emit proposals that fail validation.
+It cannot fabricate privilege, rewrite history, or manufacture the structural hooks it would need to cross authority boundaries.
+Rejection is automatic and deterministic, not a matter of luck or operator vigilance.

 ## 8. Degrees of separation and influence limits